ajith-sirra-amd/TEST/qwen3.5_vllm_recipes.md

 ```

 ## Running Qwen3.5
-The configurations below have been verified on 8x H200 GPUs & 8x MI300 GPUs.
+The configurations below have been verified on 8x H200 GPUs and 8x MI300/MI355X GPUs.

 !!! tip
     We recommend using the official FP8 checkpoint [Qwen/Qwen3.5-397B-A17B-FP8](https://huggingface.co/Qwen/Qwen3.5-397B-A17B-FP8) for optimal serving efficiency.